bcgov/common-hosted-form-service/docs/chefs-external-api-configuration.md

 A proof of concept was implemented allowing the Form Designer to place the current user's (the Form Submitter) token in the request headers.
 This also allowed a Form Designer to execute Javascript to call any API programmatically.
 This opens a security backdoor for the Form Designer to surreptitiously access data and execute functions with the current user's token without their (or CHEFS) knowledge or consent.

 The solution documented here allows a Form Designer to specify an External API outside of a form component and have that API called with the current user's (and form) context.
-There will be an approval process (**TBD**) so the CHEFS team (and submitters) have an assurance that the External API performs no malicious activities.
+There will be an approval process so the CHEFS team (and submitters) have an assurance that the External API performs no malicious activities.

 To achieve this, Form Designers will configure their External API, get approval from CHEFS and configure their form components to call a CHEFS proxy that forwards the call to the External API.